I helped in the 1960s in my parents' used book business. It specialized in mail-order scholarly and collectible books. I

-In this age of the Internet World Wide Web, the most useful action to take in making an optimal pricing decision is to go online, to a find books for sale mega website, such as Bookfinder, or to a major books for sale site such as Abebooks or Alibris, and look at the prices being asked for comparable copies of the book being priced.
+In this digital age, the most useful action to take in making an optimal pricing decision is to go online and find books for sale on mega websites, such as Bookfinder, or go to a major book-sales site such as Abebooks or Alibris and look at the prices being asked for comparable copies of the book being priced.

 Also important is a sense of the demand for that book, or for such books, among regular and potential customers.

 And additional factors which either often or sometimes are helpful to consider include whether the book is out of print, how scarce it is, how emotionally attached the bookseller is to it, and any immediate special plans the bookseller has for it.

 1. What Is the Condition of the Book?

 Take a close look at each of its parts and make a mental note of any wear and of any defects and make a judgement whether the book is overall in as new/pristine/very fine, fine, very good, good, fair, or poor condition.

-Click here to see my article on describing the condition of used books.
+Click here to see my article describing the condition of used books.
 It explains how antiquarian booksellers use such terms to describe the physical condition of books, tells why the condition is very important when buying, pricing, and selling used books, and includes citations to additional sources on that topic.

-Customarily, saying that a book is a first edition means that it is a first edition first printing (impression) unless a later printing (impression) is mentioned.
+Customarily, saying that a book is the first edition means that it is a first edition first printing (impression) unless a later printing (impression) is mentioned.